Tanner-Woods/Project_Showcase/README.md

     - Length of employment: Four years (2017-2020)

 ## Short Overview of Current Skillset

+For a more technical and exhaustive insight, I encourage anyone curious to look through my projects portfolio on the left.
+You can also take them after looking, too!
+I literally can't stop you.

 **Technical:**
 - *Machine learning*: Regularization and variable selection (Lasso, Ridge, Elastic Net), regression trees and random forests, propagation methods, and stochastic gradient descent.